-Students who are missing from class for three days, and have no contact with the school or classmates, are contacted by the Registrar or School Director; additionally, if a student is concerned about another student's well-being, they should notify the School Director, and the same contact will be made.
-Students are given two days to respond; if there is still no contact from the student, contact will be attempted again by administration.
-If a total of five days have passed and there has been no contact with the student from faculty, administration, or classmates, the student will be considered "missing" and his or her designated emergency contact will be notified.
-This person is selected by the student and is listed on the Student Permanent Information Record, collected on the first day of class (the information is registered and confidential).
+Students who are missing from class for three days, and have no contact with the School or classmates, are contacted by the Registrar or School Director.
+Additionally, if a student is concerned about another student's well-being, they should notify the School Director or a Campus Security Authority, and the same contact will be made.
+Students are given 24 hours to respond; if there is still no contact from the student, contact will be attempted again by administration.
+If there has been no contact with the student from faculty, administration, or classmates, after 24 hours the student will be considered "missing" and his or her designated emergency contact will be notified.
+This person is elected by the student and is listed on the Student Permanent Information Record, collected on the first day of class (the information is registered and confidential).
 Students under 18 may list additional contacts on the record, however if not emancipated, custodial parents will be notified.
 If there is still no contact after 24 hours, emergency law enforcement will be informed of the student's "missing" status.
+Expedited timelines will also be in effect if an immediate threat or danger is suspected.